The digital security by design (DSbD) challenge is investing in projects that help the UK digital computing infrastructure to become more secure.

 The challenge has up to £70 million to invest in technology platforms and support for software development and business-led demonstrators.
-The funding is matched by £117 million from industry.
+The funding was initially matched by £117 million from industry and is now tracking to £222 million.

 - collaborative research and development (software development, enabling use)